-As a funeral director, you can find yourself facing both sides of suicide – a family left to grieve the loss of a loved one to a suicide death, as well as individuals who are having thoughts of suicide.
+As a funeral director, you can find yourself facing both sides of suicide: a family left to grieve the loss of a loved one to a suicide death and/or individuals who are having thoughts of suicide.
 Both of these are not only difficult and potentially overwhelming support scenarios to navigate, but they are so important to the health and safety of your funeral home families.
-We wanted to bring you a quick post that you can easily bookmark for those moments that you need a refresher or some support on the tips and resources available that can help both you and your families.
+We wanted to bring you a quick post that you can easily bookmark for those moments that you need a refresher or some support on the tips and resources available for you and your families.

-First and foremost remember, postvention is prevention!
-I know, I know . . . sounds like a bunch of jargon.
+First and foremost remember, “postvention” is prevention!
+I know, I know… Sounds like a bunch of jargon.
 But it is important.
 Research has shown time and again that those bereaved by suicide are at increased risk for thinking about, planning, or attempting suicide.
-Your roles in supporting those who have lost someone to suicide is helping to reduce that.
+Your role in supporting those who have lost someone to suicide is helping to reduce that.
 Being comfortable addressing suicide prevention resources is a crucial part of supporting those grieving a suicide death.

 Crisis Text Line